HeliumEdu/heliumcli/README.md

 The Helium CLI can easily be included in a compatible project by simply cloning the repo into your project's `lib` folder and creating a symlink to the `helium-cli` executable in `bin`.

-More detailed installation and customization instructions, including how to ensure you have a compatible project, check out the the [Helium CLI Wiki](https://github.com/HeliumEdu/heliumcli/wiki).
+More details pertaining to project compatability, installation, and configuration can be found in the [Helium CLI Wiki](https://github.com/HeliumEdu/heliumcli/wiki).